 What Is the Average Cost of an Online Applied Behavior Analysis Degree?

-Programs accredited by the Association for Behavior Analysis International (ABAI) tend to fall within a moderate price range, typically between $430 and $570 per credit.
-Higher tuition is generally seen in non-accredited or private institutions.
+ABAI-accredited or ABAI-verified coursework can also influence cost.
+Programs accredited by the Association for Behavior Analysis International (ABAI) tend to fall within a moderate range, typically between $430 and $570 per credit.
+Higher tuition is often associated with private institutions, more intensive support models, or programs that include structured clinical or supervision components.

 Table of contents